pip-services/pip-services/README.md

 That level of flexibility becomes possible due to [componentized microservice architecture](design/Architecture.md).
-You can simply take a microservice, pick the necessary components for persistence, logging, caching, discovery, performance counters, service endpoints and client connectors and describe it in a [simple configuration](usage/Configuration.md).
+You can simply take a microservice, pick the necessary components for persistence, logging, caching, discovery, performance counters, service endpoints and client connectors and describe it in [microservice configuration](usage/Configuration.md).
 After that microservice is ready to be deployed in the target development or production environments.

 <div style="border: 1px solid #ccc">